ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 guaranteed even if all but one of the aggregators is malicious.
 Differential privacy is a strong privacy definition, and protects users in extreme
-circumstances: Even if an adversary has prior knowledge of every input in a batch except for one, that one record is still protected.
+circumstances: Even if an adversary has prior knowledge of every input in a batch except for one, that one record is still formally protected.

+[OPEN ISSUE: While parameters configuring the differential privacy noise (like specific distributions / variance) can be agreed upon out of band by the aggregators and collector, there may be benefits to adding explicit protocol support by encoding them into `PDAParams`.]

 ## Multiple protocol runs